-…It’s a cliche because it’s awesome!
-Roses are said to possess the highest vibration of any living thing, because they vibrate precisely at the frequency of love.
-So draw a warm or hot bath, sprinkle a generous amount of organic rose petals across the top, light some candles, and soak up all that love.
-Oh and maybe eat some chocolate…and drink wine!
+Roses are said to possess the highest vibration of any living thing: the frequency of love.
+Draw a warm or hot bath, sprinkle organic rose petals across the top, light some candles, and soak up all that love this Valentine’s Day.
+Optional refreshments: dark chocolate, champagne, or sparkling juice.

-You see, our clothes closets have the potential to be a powerful hub of heart-centered self-care.
-After all, they’re the place where, every day, we have the opportunity to lovingly adorn our bodies and beings as the sacred altars they are in truth.
+Your closet can be a powerful hub of heart-centered self-care.
+It’s the place where, every day, you have the opportunity to lovingly adorn your body and being.

-Then take your time with each and every item you’ve pulled out of your closet.
-If you don’t love it, wear it, or need it, put it in the “donate” pile.
+Finally, take your time with each and every item you’ve pulled out of your closet.
+If you don’t love it, wear it, or need it, put it in a “donate” pile.
 If you do, place it back in your closet.
-As you do this with each item, establish order and harmony within…and by “within,” I mean within your closet, but also within yourself.
+After you’re finished, you’ll have a closet that radiates love and helps you feel radiant: perfect for Valentine’s Day.

-To create a love altar, you might start with a representation of a love/romance-related divinity, or pair of divinities.
-For example, you might choose Aphrodite, Lakshmi, Krishna and Radha, or the archetypal Lord and Lady.
-A statue is traditional, but even a small photo in a frame will work just as well.
+To create a love altar on Valentine’s Day, start with a statue or image of a love/romance-related divinity or pair of divinities.
 Then add things that possess the vibration of love and romance.
-Whatever feels right will do, but to give you some examples, you might choose fresh flowers such as roses or tuberose, crystals such as lepidolite or garnet, fruits such as strawberries or raspberries, treats such as chocolate or caramels, and incense such as vanilla or sandalwood.
+Whatever feels right will do, but to give you some examples, you might choose fresh flowers such as roses or tuberose, crystals such as lepidolite or garnet, fruits such as strawberries or raspberries, or incense such as vanilla, jasmine, or sandalwood.
 Oh, and at least one candle!
-Bonus altar tip: I love to drape my altars with white twinkle lights or warm white LED lights on copper wire.

-Even if you’re not a musician, everyone can be a poet.
-And what is the magical spiritual path, if not one big, granddaddy love affair with the Universe?
-Indeed, even romances with lifelong partners are but emanations of this primary cosmic dance of love.
-So take this opportunity to go to the Source of All Love, and write It a poem.
+Deep down, everyone is a poet.
+And what is the magical spiritual path, if not one big love affair with the Universe?
+So on Valentine’s Day, take this opportunity to go to the Source of All Love, and write the Universe (AKA the Divine, God/Goddess/All That Is) poem.
 Or a love song.
-Want some inspiration?
-Read the masters of writing love poems to the Universe: Rumi and Hafiz.
+Or you could opt for reading love poetry to the Universe instead, for example such poets as Rumi and Hafiz.